 Whether they are working on motors or lighting systems, Industrial Electricians are trained to install, test, inspect and troubleshoot various types of electrical equipment.
-The Industrial Electricity program is available in Gillette through the Northern Wyoming Community College District (NWCCD).
+The Industrial Electricity program is available through the Northern Wyoming Community College District (NWCCD).

 Our Industrial Electricity program is highly regarded across Wyoming and the surrounding region.
 Many students are employed in paid cooperative education positions while they attend class.
 As part of the cooperative experience, the class schedule is designed for three intensive days of coursework each week.